-Abstentions may be specified on all proposals.
-A properly executed proxy marked ABSTAIN with respect to any proposal will be counted as present for purposes of determining whether there is a quorum.
-Because the affirmative votes required for approval of the proposal to approve the merger at the special meeting is, as described above, a percentage of the combined voting power of the outstanding shares entitled to vote, whether or not voted, a proxy marked ABSTAIN with respect to the proposal to approve the merger will have the effect of a vote against such proposal.
-In addition, the failure of a shareholder of Expedia to return a proxy and to vote in person at the special meeting will have the effect of a vote against the proposal to approve the merger.
+Abstentions may be specified on the proxy.
+A properly executed proxy marked ABSTAIN will be counted as present for purposes of determining whether there is a quorum.
+Because the affirmative votes required for approval of the merger agreement at the special meeting is, as described above, a percentage of the combined voting power of the outstanding shares entitled to vote, whether or not voted, a proxy marked ABSTAIN will have the effect of a vote against the proposal to approve the merger agreement.
+In addition, the failure of a shareholder of Expedia to return a proxy and to vote in person at the special meeting will have the effect of a vote cast against the proposal to approve the merger agreement.